lana-20/charles-setup/README.md

 <img width="800" src="https://user-images.githubusercontent.com/70295997/223290039-0a68dbd5-123e-4614-a880-776524a9cd54.png">

 Once the installation is finished, start the software.
-I have to wait 10 seconds at every start.
+We have to wait 10 seconds at every start.

 ## Connect Devices

-As Charles is running now, I want to route all the network traffic from and to my devices through it.
-Depending on the device I plan to use, perform the following steps matching the device(s).
+As Charles is running now, we want to route all the network traffic from and to our devices through it.
+Depending on the device you plan to use, perform the following steps matching the device(s).

 ### Desktops

-I am already done!
+We are already done!
 As soon as Charles is running, it automatically captures and records all browser traffic.
 This procedure typically covers the most common browsers like Chrome, Firefox, Safari, and Edge.
-I can quickly check the proxy connection by following these steps:
+You can quickly check the proxy connection by following these steps:

 ♦ Ensure that **Windows** or **macOS** Proxy is enabled in the Proxy menu.